 The gluteus muscles make up the outer buttocks in the human body.
 These broad and strong muscles make activities such as running and jumping possible.
-The gluteus medius (located at the outer part of the hip) and minimus (located behind the gluteus medius) work to straighten the hip during activity and assist with outer movements of the hip, as well as to stabilize the pelvis.
+The gluteus medius (located at the outer part of the hip) and minimus (located behind the gluteus medius) work to straighten the hip during activity, assist with outer movements of the hip, and help stabilize the pelvis.
 Gluteus tears cause chronic hip pain.

 The primary symptoms of a gluteal tear include: